sp4ce-cowboy/tp/README.md

 [//]: # (TODO Change this image)
 ![Ui](docs/images/Ui.png)

-User Target Profile: Our application is for university students who want to be more financially conscious about their spending habits, to enable them to make more economical decisions that provide students on a limited budget with more purchasing power.
+Target User Profile: Our application is for university students who want to be more financially conscious about their spending habits, to enable them to make more economical decisions that provide students on a limited budget with more purchasing power.

-Value Proposition: It provides university students with an intuitive and frictionless experience to have transparency on their expenditure to help them better understand their spendings so they can develop better financial habits as they transition into adulthood.
+Value Proposition: It provides university students with an intuitive and frictionless experience to have transparency on their expenditure to help them better understand their spending so they can develop better financial habits as they transition into adulthood.

 ## Credits